 A: Services rendered should be billed as one time per day in one line of service.
 This line of service will indicate the date of service, place of service, procedure code, duration of the session, and the amount billed.
-The CBO cannot process the same data on a second line of service or on another claim as this is viewed as a duplicate billing.
+The EI-CBO cannot process the same data on a second line of service or on another claim as this is viewed as a duplicate billing.

-A: If the participant has aged out of the program contact the Help Desk to request a review of the claims by CBO.
-It is possible for the address to be updated but the EI provider(s) is not notified since they no longer render services.
-If the participant has aged out and the address on the claim was the last known address, the claim will be honored by CBO staff.
+A: If the participant has aged out of the EI program, contact the EI Help Desk to request a review of the claims by EI-CBO.
+It is possible that the address has been updated but the EI provider(s) was not notified since they no longer render services.
+If the participant has aged out and the address on the claim was the last known address, then the claim will be honored by the EI-CBO.

-A: Yes, local HCPC code 92507 TL is a billable code to the insurance company.
-However, the determining factor of whether the provider is required to bill the insurance company depends upon the category of service that the rendering provider is credentialed under for the Early Intervention Program.
-Provider types AU, AR, DT, DV and ST currently used this procedure code for Early Intervention billing.
-Per Early Intervention guidelines, Development Therapist/Hearing are not required to bill insurance.
-Therefore, rendering provider types DT or AR are not required to bill the insurance company but can submit claims directly to the EI-CBO.
+A: Local HCPC code 92507 TL is billable code to the insurance company.
+However, the determining factor of whether the provider is required to bill the insurance company depends upon the category of service that the rendering provider is credentialed under for the EI Program.
+Provider types AU, AR, DT, DV and ST currently use this procedure code for EI billing.
+Per EI guidelines, Development Therapist/Hearing are not required to bill insurance therefore rendering provider types DT or AR are not required to bill the insurance company but can submit claims directly to the EI-CBO.
 The remaining rendering provider types ST, AU, or DV are required to submit their claims to insurance first.

 Q: I completed an initial evaluation for an EI participant.
-The family decided to not have an IFSP meeting and not to continue on with the Early Intervention Program.
+The family decided not to have an IFSP meeting and not to continue on with the EI Program.
 I am concerned about not being paid for the initial evaluation because it cannot be billed along with the IFSP meeting since one did not occur.